-How to I receive my payment "Payouts"?
+How do I receive my payment "Payouts"?

 Processed payments are transferred to your account based on Stripe's Payout guidelines which vary depending on your country.
 As an example in the USA and Australia, Payouts are typically made within two business days of the transaction.
 Full details of this can be found here.

 Manually processing credit cards via these terminals when the card is not present (i.e. the card is provided over the phone) is considered a violation of the contract and can result in penalties.
-With Power Diary's integration with Stripe you'll never have to worry about these issues again.
+With Power Diary's integration with Stripe, you'll never have to worry about these issues again.

 What if a customer disputes a transaction?

 All disputes are handled through Stripe.
 Here is some information from Stripe's website on what to do once you’ve been notified of a dispute.
 You have a few options: